 According to article 1100 of the Civil code of Quebec, co-owners of adjacent private units can modify the boundaries of their private portions units without the approval of the meeting of co-owners, provided they obtain the consent of their hypothecary creditor and the syndicate.
 The modification cannot result in an increase or decrease in the relative value of the modified private portions or in the voting rights attached to them.
 The syndicate (through the board of directors) then modifies the declaration of co-ownership and the cadastral plan at the expense of these co-owners.
 In this regard, the act of modification must be accompanied by the consent of the creditors, the co-owners, and the syndicate.

-Mortgage loan sct
+Mortgage loan deed

 Although article 1059 of the Civil Code of Quebec does not require the signature of the mortgage creditor to modify the declaration of co-ownership, it is essential not to put the co-owners in default with their mortgage creditors, especially if the modification made to the private units results in a reduction in the area of one of them.
 The stipulations included in the mortgage loan agreements could put the debtor in default if an action taken diminishes the creditor's security.
 Article 1514 of the Civil Code of Quebec provides for the loss of the benefit of the term if a debtor reduces, by their actions and without the consent of the creditor, the securities granted to the latter.

-Interpretation of contiguïty
+Interpretation of contiguity

 Article 1100 of the Civil Code of Quebec addresses the contiguity of private portions.
 This raises the question of whether these units must be separated by a common wall or a shared lot line.
 It is known that in a vertical co-ownership, private portions are often separated by a wall classified as a common portion, which could limit the application of this article.

 The interpretation of this article is debated.
 A strict interpretation would lead us to consider that only private portions separated by a party wall are concerned.
-However, the doctrine has proposed a broader interpretation, so that private portions separated by a common wall would also be covered.
+However, doctrine has proposed a broader interpretation, so that private portions separated by a common wall would also be covered.
 This interpretation, which is increasingly accepted in practice, is advantageous for the syndicate and the co-owners.
 Furthermore, a judgment rendered by the Superior Court of Quebec recognized that contiguity can exist even with a common wall, thus allowing the modification of the boundaries of private portions without the authorization of the meeting of co-owners in certain cases.

 According to Me Christine Gagnon, in her book "La copropriété divise, 5th edition," the broad and liberal interpretation of article 1100 of the Civil Code of Quebec, which includes private portions separated by a common wall, is increasingly accepted in practice.
-However, this position is not unanimous and exposes the syndicate, the co-owners, and the acting notary the documents to potential future disputes.
+However, this position is not unanimous and exposes the syndicate, the co-owners, and the acting notary to potential future disputes.
 Me Gagnon emphasizes that the application of this article may need to be determined on a case-by-case basis, depending on the common portion involved.

 Merging two private portions into one: controversial subject